Reading: II Kings 6:8-23

 Many people have fears over their future financial situation.
 There are concerns about having enough money for retirement, worries about the stability of the stock market, or fears of losing one's job.
 Even if we are currently enjoying a comfortable life, we must be mindful that wealth and prosperity are flighty things (Proverbs 23:4-5).
 If our confidence and contentment are based on maintaining our wealth, then we live on shaky ground.
 Instead, our hopes should be anchored to our unchanging God (I Timothy 6:17).
 We may have to face difficult times, but we can trust our Father to care for His children (Luke 12:22-32).

 Most fears are caused by facing the unknown.
 We don't know what will happen, so we don't know how to prepare.
 People see they are not in control and they fear what may happen.
 No one truly knows what the future may hold for us (Proverbs 27:1).
-Oh, some things are fairly predictable - I know I will be older tomorrow if I live that long.
+Oh, some things are fairly predictable I know I will be older tomorrow if I live that long.
 However, other things are far less certain.
 Unfortunately, Satan plays on our fears of the unknown.
-The popular panic over the ability of programs to handle the year 2000 is a widespread example of the fear of the unknown.
+The popular panic over the ability of programs to handle the year 2000 was a wide-spread example of the fear of the unknown.
 We all know the account of Saul's visit to the witch at Endor (I Samuel 28:4-7).
-The reason Saul sought out a witch was because God had stopped talking to him and he was facing a major battle.
+The reason Saul sought out a witch was that God had stopped talking to him and he was facing a major battle.
 Saul wanted to know what the outcome of the battle would be.

 No matter what the future may hold, we can take comfort in knowing the ultimate outcome of our lives here on earth.
 God has told us about the end in advance.
 As Isaac took comfort in knowing what the future held for his descendants (Genesis 26:24), we take comfort in the hope of the Scriptures.